eastc5/London_marathon_results_scraper/README.md

 * csv data file which contains the output of the script
 * .Rmd knitr file to create a histogram of finishing times in plotly

-You a complied version of the .Rmd file with the plotly histogram of finishing times created from this data here: http://rpubs.com/eastc5/252997
+You can see a complied version of the presentation.Rmd file with the plotly histogram of finishing times created from this data here: http://rpubs.com/eastc5/252997